-These consolidated financial statements were authorised for issuance by the Board of Directors on February 29, 2024.
+These consolidated financial statements were authorised for issuance by the Board of Directors on February 27, 2025.

-- 3. Application of New Standards, Amendments and Interpretations - Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS®") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")
+3. Application of New Standards, Amendments and Interpretations

+(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS®") Accounting Standards that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by FSC effective from 2023 are as follows:
+New standards, interpretations and amendments endorsed by FSC effective from 2024 are as follows:

-Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IAS 1, 'Disclosure of accounting policies' January 1, 2023 Amendments to IAS 8, 'Definition of accounting estimates' January 1, 2023 Amendments to IAS 12, 'Deferred tax related to assets and liabilities January 1, 2023 arising from a single transaction' Amendments to IAS 12, 'International tax reform - pillar two model May 23, 2023 rules'
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 16, 'Lease liability in a sale and leaseback' January 1, 2024 Amendments to IAS 1, 'Classification of liabilities as current or non-current' January 1, 2024 Amendments to IAS 1, 'Non-current liabilities with covenants' January 1, 2024 Amendments to IAS 7 and IFRS 7, 'Supplier finance arrangements' January 1, 2024